nnirror/wax/README.md

 - The `sync` outlet signal is the current playback position normalized between 0 and 1.
 A signal above 0.5 for the `loop` signal will loop file playback.
 - The `start pos` and `end pos` values control the relative start and end point of audio file playback and expect values between 0 and 1.

+## pluck
+Generates a synthetic string pluck at `frequency (hz)` Hz using Karplus-Strong synthesis. `damping` controls how long the string resonates and expects values between 0 and 1.

 ## phasor
 Generates a phasor between 0 and 1, oscillating at `frequency (hz)`.